MoonModules/WLED-Docs/docs/soundreactive/Line-Input.md

 * The ES8388 chip is used in Espressif ESP32 Lyra-T boards and newer Ai-Thinker ESP AudioKit boards
 * The AC101 chip is used in older Ai-Thinker ESP AudioKit boards

 These audio chips reqires I2C commands to initialize properly.
 "Line-in mode" has been hard-coded into the initialization and will be used when "ES8388" or "AC101" is selected.
+(While the chips were sometimes used interchangably for the same basic function, the initialization is not the same!)

 The on-board microphones are not currently supported by default - line-in is much better regardless.